dirac-institute/sorcha/docs/overview.rst

 .. note::
    Contributions are very welcome.
 If there is a feature or functionality not yet available in surveySimPP, we encourage you to propose the feature as an issue in the `repository <https://github.com/dirac-institute/survey_simulator_post_processing/issues>`_ or share your code with the new enhacenements.
-Further details can be found on our :ref:`Support<support>' page.
+Further details can be found on our :ref:`support<Support>' page.